 Rearward movement of Chinese vehicles spotted at Galwan, Hot-Springs, Gogra

-New Delhi, July 06: In accordance with the terms agreed between the military commanders, the Chinese have started disengaging along the Line of Actual Control.
+New Delhi, July 06: In accordance with the terms agreed between the military commanders, the Chinese have started disengaging along the Line of Actual Control (LAC).

 Who is Galwan Valley named after and what is the India-China dispute about